DanielePalaia/gpss-rabbit-greenplum-connector/README.md

         "Host": "",
         "Port": 8086
     }
-}
+}<br/>

-4) download, install and run a rabbitmq broker ./rabbitmq-server
+4) download, install and run a rabbitmq broker<br/>
+./rabbitmq-server

-5) Create a rabbitmq transient queue with the rabbitmq UI interface you want the connector to connect (es gpss):
+5) Create a rabbitmq transient queue with the rabbitmq UI interface you want the connector to connect (es gpss):<br/>
   ![Screenshot](queue.png)

 Running the application:

 1) The application is written in GO.
 If you are using MacOs then you can directly use the binary version inside /bin of this project called: gpss-rabbit-greenplum-connect otherwise you must compile it with the GO compiler

-2) Use the file properties.ini (that should be place in the same directory of the binary in order to instruct the program with this properties
+2) Use the file properties.ini (that should be place in the same directory of the binary in order to instruct the program with this properties<br/>

 GpssAddress=10.91.51.23:50007
 GreenplumAddress=10.91.51.23